cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Love is a sweet torment.
 Every man's memory is the private literature.
 Nostalgia is like a grammar lesson:you find the present tense,but the past perfect.
+we need to have a tolerant outlook on life.
+patience is the companion of wisdom.

 ##Sentence2
 Zip you lips.